dmerand/donald.merand.org/_posts/2020-11-16-working-on-anxiety.md

 feel gravity pulling your muscles down. be aware of your entire body.

-allow vocalization to happen during breathing of you can. humming stimulates the vagas nerve.
+allow vocalization to happen during breathing if you can. humming stimulates the vagas nerve.

 take the time you need. five minutes helps, but an hour helps more.